Polycarbonate injection molding

 Our PC injection molding covers the following industries：

 - Packaging field

 The maximum wall thickness of the PC product can reach 3 cm, but the surface does not shrink, and there are no bubbles inside.

 - EXTRA WALL THICKNESS POLY-CARBONATE INJECTION MOLDING CASE

-Excellent performance, high transparency, good impact toughness, creep resistance, and wide injection temperature range.
+Poly-carbonate resin is plastic with excellent performance, high transparency, good impact toughness, creep resistance, and a wide injection temperature range.

-Process characteristics of PC: melt viscosity has little sensitivity to shear rate, but high sensitivity to temperature, no obvious melting point, high viscosity of melt, easy hydrolysis of resin at high temperature, and PC injection easy cracking.
+Process characteristics of PC: melt viscosity has little sensitivity to shear rate, but high sensitivity to temperature

 To increase the fluidity of the melt, it is not necessary to increase the injection pressure but to increase the injection temperature.

 It is required that the runner path and gate of the mold are short and thick to reduce the pressure loss of the melt, and at the same time with a higher injection pressure;